-I currently serve as the Commissioner of U.S. Customs and Border Protection (CBP), having been nominated by President Obama and confirmed by the Senate in March, 2014.
-When I leave office in January 2017, I will be the only confirmed CBP Commissioner during President Obama’s administration.
+I served as the Commissioner of U.S. Customs and Border Protection (CBP), having been nominated by President Obama and confirmed by the Senate in March, 2014.
+Having left office in January 2017, I will be the only confirmed CBP Commissioner during President Obama’s administration.

 CBP was formed as part of the Department of Homeland Security in 2003 as a result of the recommendations issued by the 9/11 Commission.
 Its dual responsibilities are to secure America’s borders and facilitate lawful travel and trade.
 CBP is the second-largest contributor of funds to the U.S. Treasury, collecting $46 billion in Fiscal Year 2015.
 As the nation’s largest law enforcement agency, CBP employs 60,000 people at and between 328 ports of entry nationwide as well as in 40 countries around the world, with an annual budget approaching $13 billion.